figtools/figgy.docs/docs/features.md

 - Make configuration *clear*.
     - Following Figgy best-practices means you'll quickly know what configurations your app is using at any point-in-time.
 - Let your _code_ inform your configuration.
-    - Figgy shared libraries can auto-generate your 'configuration' tree from your application code!
+    - Figgy shared libraries can auto-generate your 'configuration' tree from your application code.

 ### **Security**
 - SSO Integrations with Google Admin Console, OKTA, and AWS